The Val Wood Prize 2022: Storytelling

 The winning entries will also be made available on Hull Libraries’ BorrowBox service.

 All entries must be typed in the form of a story (poetry will not be accepted) with a maximum word-count of 2000.

 Entries must be typed on blank sheets in black font and no background images or patterns.
 It must be typed in Arial or Times New Roman with 1.5 line spacing.
 This year, the competition is contact free and eco-friendly and entries must be submitted by email

 Your name, address, telephone number and email address must be included with your entry on a separate page.
-If submitting a PDF document, please ensure that your name is not on the document as entries are judged blindly.

 Please submit as Word or Pages.
 If submitting in PDF Format please ensure that the entrants name is not on the document as entries are judged anonymously.

 Email entries can be sent to firstname.lastname@example.org with the subject: Val Wood Prize: Open for International entries and Val Wood Prize: Yorkshire for anyone who lives and has a postal address in the Yorkshire area and wishes to be submitted for the inaugural Yorkshire prize.

 This competition is kindly supported by Hull Libraries and the James Reckitt Library Trust.